raspberrychris/cattreeguide/content/_index.md

 | 👉 Cat-Approved: Your kitty will love this scratcher, as it's covered in catnip or something similar.|👉 Chew proofing: It would be nice if this was made out of a material that cats couldn't easily chew through or scratch.|
 | 👉 Easy Assembly: All parts are included and labeled, so you shouldn't have any trouble putting it together.|👉 Size: It's a little small and my cats have already outgrown it.
 I wish it was just a bit larger so they could enjoy it for longer.|
 | 👉Good Construction: This scratcher is well-made and should last for a long time.|👉Sturdiness: Can tip over if Cat is playing with it vigorously.|

-Pros:
-1. Cat-Approved: Your kitty will love this scratcher, as it's covered in catnip or something similar.
-2. Easy Assembly: All parts are included and labeled, so you shouldn't have any trouble putting it together.
-3. Sturdy Construction: This scratcher is well-made and should last for a long time.

-Cons:
-1. Chew proofing: It would be nice if this was made out of a material that cats couldn't easily chew through or scratch.
-2. Size: It's a little small and my cats have already outgrown it.
-I wish it was just a bit larger so they could enjoy it for longer.
-3. Sturdiness: It's not the most sturdy toy and tends to tip over easily, especially when my cats are playing with it vigorously.
-4

 ---